flextype/docs.flextype.org/site/entries/en/basics/configuration/entry.md

   driver: gd
 ```

-Also you can update site setting in Admin Panel on the Settings page.
+Also you can update any site setting in Admin Panel on the Settings page.